ziadz99/Ecommerce/README.md

 ## About the Project

-This project is a fully functional e-commerce website designed to provide an intuitive, functional, and responsive user interface.
+This project is a fully functional e-commerce website Designed to provide an intuitive, functional, and responsive user interface.
 The goal is to deliver an optimal user experience for shopping for clothes online.

 ## Technologies Used